Skip to content

 An in-person Financial Assessment gathering is scheduled for the end of July, aimed at assisting families in their farm and home lot development.

-Hawai‘i Community Lending is a nonprofit native community development financial institution serving Native Hawaiians residing in Hawaiʻi.
-Started in 2002 as a mortgage broker under Hawaiian Community Assets and founded as a subsidiary nonprofit in 2014, HCL provides financial education and affordable loans to help Native Hawaiian families get back to the land through homeownership.
+Hawai‘i Community Lending is a nonprofit native community development financial institution serving native Hawaiians residing in Hawaiʻi.
+Started in 2002 as a mortgage broker under Hawaiian Community Assets and founded as a subsidiary nonprofit in 2014, HCL provides financial education and affordable loans to help native Hawaiian families get back to the land through homeownership.
 For more information, visit www.HawaiiCommunityLending.com.

 Nā’iwa Agricultural Subdivision Alliance is an organization made of up volunteer lessees and successors of Nā’iwa and committed to helping the Nā‘iwa Agricultural Subdivision (58 lots) lessees and their beneficiaries toward homeownership and active subsistence farming through home-owner builder programs and farm development programs for improved quality of life and generational sustainability.